EGR304-2025-F-103/egr304-2025-f-103.github.io/docs/02-Team-Organization.md

 ## Product Mission Statement

-> The Automatic door product is a single piece of equipment made to make any door easily openable and closeable for the general population based on certain parameters that the consumer can choose.
-This door opens and closes without needing to use a button, handle, or a fob to make entrances easier to access when the user's hands are full.
+> The Automatic door product is a single piece of equipment which makes any swinging door easily operatable for the general population without needing to use a button, handle, or fob, improving accessibility and making entrances easier when the user's hands are full.

+## Additional Team Information

+For more detailed information about general team goals, coordination, roles, and rules, view [Appendix: Team Organization](https://egr304-2025-f-103.github.io/Appendix/App-Team-Org/).